Key Messages for the Public

 Governor's Stay At Home Order Lifted

 The Governor issued Executive Order 20-14 on Saturday March 28th, 2020 which included several significant orders, including a Stay at Home order for all Rhode Islanders.
 This Stay at Home order was lifted, effective Saturday May 9th, 2020, after the Governor issued Executive Order 20-32.
 It is noted that vulnerable populations as defined by the CDC, which include those who are 65 and older are strongly advised to stay at home unless they must go to work, travel for medical treatment or obtain other necessities such as groceries, gas or medication.
 The CDC has identified conditions that make people at higher risk for severe illness from COVID-19.
-In addition, Executive Order 20-32 indicates that those who can continue to work from home, should continue to do so, and that employers with employees who live in another state should continue to offer remote work (with the exception of public health, public safety, and healthcare workers).
+In addition, Executive Order 20-58 indicates that vulnerable populations should still remain home, provides gathering limitations, and travel guidance including quarantine requirements.

 Cloth Face Coverings To be Worn in Public

 The Governor issued Executive Order 20-30 stating that effective Friday May 8th, 2020 anyone in public, both inside and outside, shall wear a cloth face covering that covers their nose and mouth.
-Additional detail about this directive, and exceptions, can be found in the Executive Order.
+The Governor subsequently issued Executive Order 20-41 regarding cloth face coverings.
+Additional detail about this directive, and exceptions, can be found in the Executive Orders.

 Rhode Island Commerce has provided information for retailers and businesses, and RIDOH has provided signage to post.